Hepatitis B is a viral infection that causes inflammation of the liver (hepatitis).

-Many people infected with hepatitis B do not go on to develop an illness as the body successfully fights off the virus.
-These people are then immune to the virus and cannot contract hepatitis B again.
+Many people infected with the hepatitis B virus do not go on to develop an illness as the body successfully fights off the virus.
+These people are then immune to the virus and cannot get hepatitis B again.

 Hepatitis B is caused by the spread of the hepatitis B virus from person to person in blood or body fluids.
-The virus is highly infectious and transmission occurs by various means:
+The virus is highly infectious and transmission occurs by various means, including:

 - Infected blood or other body fluids getting into cuts and scratches